apurin/js-frontend-backend-example/2. unit tests with Mocha and Chai/readme.md

 As you can see we have sync `square(n)` and async `waitOneSecond(callback)` functions here.

-N.B. - using `setTimeout()` method is not recomended and it is here only to demonstrate testing of async functions.
+N.B. - using `setTimeout()` method is not recommended and it is here only to demonstrate testing of async functions.

 ## Using our Node.JS module
 To use our own module we need to import it via `require()` Node.JS method.
-Add following code to `service.js`:
+Add following code to the `service.js`:
 ```
 // === Importing module on server side ===
 var myModule = require('./my-module.js');